greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gifts-contributions_1_1.md

 ---
-title: "Policies related to Gifts and Contributions"
+title: Policies related to Gifts and Contributions
-description: "This set of policies relates to GitLab's stance and process for giving and accepting gifts and contributions"
+description: This set of policies relates to GitLab's stance and process for giving and accepting gifts and contributions
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gifts-contributions_1_1/
+linkTitle: Policies related to Gifts and Contributions
+type: docs
 ---

 ## Gifts and Entertainment Policy